Ricardogll/Prehistoric-Journey/README.md

 ### Debug Controls

--F1:  Start at the very first level
+- F1:  Start at the very first level

--F2:  Start at the second map
+- F2:  Start at the second map

--F5:  Save the current state
+- F5:  Save the current state

--F6:  Load the previous state
+- F6:  Load the previous state

--F9:  Draw colliders
+- F9:  Draw colliders

--F10: God Mode
+- F10: God Mode

+- F3: To see camera culling in work with 1 less tile

 *Note: You won't be able to save or load while the game is changing scenes to avoid errors.*